daronphang/programming-resources/architectures/software/microservices/data-persistence/soverignty.md

 ## Challenges

 - Redundancy across data stores as the same item of data can appear in multiple places i.e. analytics, reporting, archiving
-- Need to consider how updates are propagated across services and to maange eventual consistency
+- Need to consider how updates are propagated across services and to manage eventual consistency

 ## Approaches